Rrschch-6/hushHush-Recruiter/README.md

 Normalising the score

- Three methods we have tried to implement in the normaliser
+ Three methods we have used to normalise the score :

  1. X(norm)= X-min(x)/max(x)- min(x)